teapotlaboratories/plantpal/readme.md

 Teapotlabs Plantpal is part of  [Teapotlabs open-hardware project](https://github.com/teapotlaboratories).

 ## Sponsorship
 Huge thanks to [PCBWay](https://www.pcbway.com) to sponsored this project!
-All PCB and Assembly in this project is using their services.
+All PCB board and PCB Assembly in this project was using their rapid-prototyping services.
+The process from ordering to delivery of the device was really smooth and easy.
+We were really happy with the quality of the assembly and especially the customer support that was really easy to work with, where they help us identify and fix issue such as verifying BOM, checking components for assembly and even replacing damaged parts at no cost.

 ## Acknowledgement
 The project won't be possible without the amazing work from people across the globe.
 The following are the reference to those awesome projects!